gyroflow/gyroflow-ofx/README.md

 ### Basic plugin usage

 First you need to apply the plugin to the clip.
-In DaVinci Resolve you can do that by going to the Fusion tab and inserting the "Warp -> Fisheye stabilizer" after media input node.
+In DaVinci Resolve you can do that by going to the Fusion tab and inserting the "Warp -> Fisheye stabilizer (0.x)" after media input node.
 You'll see some distortion correction being applied, probably not the correct one for your setup.

 ### Per-camera setup